Japan - Gender equality

 Japan’s ODA targets gender equality at a lower rate than the OECD DAC average, but the share is growing

-Japan channeled US$3.3 billion (27%) of its bilateral allocable ODA in 2018 (in 2018 prices) on projects which targeted gender equality as a principal or significant goal, making Japan the fifth-largest Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) donor in this category in absolute terms, but 23rd-highest in relative terms.
+Japan channeled US$3.3 billion (27%) of its bilateral allocable ODA in 2018 (in 2018 prices) on projects which targeted gender equality as a principal or significant goal, making Japan the fifth-largest Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) donor in this category in absolute terms, but twenty-third-highest in relative terms.
 Based on OECD DAC data, these numbers reflect a moderate increase from 2016 (US$3.0 billion or 26% of bilateral allocable ODA) and 2017 (US$3.2 billion or 23%).

 Gender policy marker: Projects which “advance gender equality and women’s empowerment or reduce discrimination and inequalities based on sex” are tagged in the OECD’s Creditor Reporting System (CRS) database.